 REGENETEN◊ Bioinductive Implant

-A New Approach - REGENETEN Bioinductive Implant
+A new approach - REGENETEN◊ Bioinductive Implant

 Until now, surgeons have had limited ability to address rotator cuff injury at earlier stages of degeneration.
 In addition, traditional rotator cuff repair procedures that involve suturing tendon to bone are associated with long rehabilitation, significant lifestyle interruption and variable outcomes.
-As a result, many people choose to forego surgery until pain is severe and range of motion is significantly impaired.
+As a result, many people choose to forego surgery until pain is severe and range off motion is significantly impaired.
 However, as rotator cuff disease progresses, it can become increasingly difficult for your surgeon to repair.

-REGENETEN is a new technology designed to improve the treatment of rotator cuff disease.
+REGENETEN is a new technology designed to improve the treatment of rotator cuff disease

 - The technology can be used in earlier stages of rotator cuff disease to slow progression of your rotator cuff disease.
 Addressing the injury earlier can shorten recovery time, reduce pain and improve quality of life.
 Intervening before a full tear has occurred may also decrease your chances of requiring traditional rotator cuff surgery.